HRio/ansible-etckeeper/README.md

       vars:
       - etckeeper_vcs: git
       roles:
-      - { role: etckeeper, install: true }
+      - { role: ansible-etckeeper, install: true }
       # Do not add any other roles to this play

     # This is the second play
     - hosts: all
       roles:
-      - { role: etckeeper, etckeeper_message: '2nd play of playbook' }
+      - { role: ansible-etckeeper, etckeeper_message: '2nd play of playbook' }
       # additional roles here

     # This is the third play